I’m currently working on two books.

 The book was motivated by the fact that the moral and political theory known as the ‘ethics of care’ has flourished in recent decades, yet we remain without a succinct statement of its core theoretical commitment.
 The book argues for a simple care ethical slogan: dependency relationships generate responsibilities.
 It uses this slogan to unify, specify and justify the wide range of views found within the care ethical literature.

-I recently wrote a condensed summary of chapters 2-5, titled “Care Ethics: The Four Key Claims”.
+To accompany the book, I wrote a condensed summary of chapters 2-5, titled “Care Ethics: The Four Key Claims”.
 This accessible 6,000 word piece is targeted at first-year university students.
-It has been published as the definitive statement of care ethics in Oxford University Press’s textbook and reader, Moral Reasoning.
+It has been published as the definitive statement of care ethics in two textbooks by Oxford University Press: Moral Reasoning and Disputed Moral Issues.

 Here’s what people have said about The Core of Care Ethics: